 Ensuring responsible recruitment, hiring and employment of foreign workers in Turkey.

-H&M's commitment to the Business Call to Action (BCtA) is part of its larger goal to make continuous and lasting improvement for the clothing industry in Bangladesh by providing training which will benefit an estimated 5,000 individuals by 2016.
+H&M Group joined Business Call to Action in February 2014 and committed to making continuous and lasting improvements for the clothing industry in Bangladesh by providing training to 5,000 individuals in its supply chain by 2016.

 In 2020, H&M Group renewed its membership for its inclusive business initiative in Turkey and made a commitment to collaborate with 40 textile factories in Turkey for the employment of foreign workers to strengthen inclusion and diversity approach; support the designing of vocational hubs in 2 textile factories for the sustainable workforce to integrate foreign workers in the textile sector, and support suppliers to hire 2000 foreign workers in total and integrate them into the Turkish labor market by 2025.